image

 The Fude DE Mannen can get a very fine stroke from the very edge of the tip when you turn the nib upside down.

-This tipping can get a very smooth line and is important to fountain pen users, but the line is not as fine as the extra fine line of a Fude DE Mannen which has no tipping.
+This tipping can get a very smooth line and is important to fountain pen users, but it also prevents you from getting the extra fine line of a Fude DE Mannen which has no tipping.

 So the cheap and slightly scratchy feel of a Sailor Fude DE Mannen with no tipping is also the secret to getting extra fine lines.